 - What Kind of Training Do Injury Lawyers Have?

 Liability.
-An injury lawyer needs to be familiar with accident reconstruction.
+An injury attorney needs to be familiar with accident reconstruction.
 They have access to re-constructionist and traffic engineers when legal responsibility is contested.
 If it is a motor vehicle accident, you will most likely meet with a re-constructionist.
 An injury lawyer should visit the scene of every accident, interview witnesses, and see if the police report has the facts correct (they often do not!)

 Here's a quick video describing how event reconstruction is achieved:

-Finally, injury lawyers will ask the jury to do what they can to make the client whole.
+Finally, accident injury lawyers will ask the jury to do what they can to make the client whole.
 To make up for any pain and suffering the client has endured in the past and is likely to suffer in the future.

-Editor’s Note: This page has been updated for accuracy and relevancy [cha 10.9.20]
+Editor’s Note: This page has been updated for accuracy and relevancy [cha 2.4.21]